theultimate1/twitter-fire-scraper/coding/twitter-fire-scraper/README.md

 There is!
 Use an IDE (like PyCharm, which I use) that preferably integrates with Python to show you import errors, syntax errors, etc. Go google "Python IDE" and pick one you like.

+# Adding the location of Venv to your IDE

+In order to run our tests through an IDE, we need to let our IDE know where venv was installed.
+I will explain this through Pycharm, but the method should be the same for any IDE.

+If running `python` in windows powershell runs Python 2 (or you only have Python 2 installed), run `python -m pipenv --venv`

+This will yield the location of the python 2
+Virtual Environment (It should be something like `C:\Users\Your Name\...\.virtualenvs\...`).
+Copy this path and open Pycharm.

+Go into `files -> settings` and expand the `Project: fire-scraper-twitter`.
+In the drop down, go into `Project Interpreter`.
+Go to the top and click the gear and select `add`, as we will be adding a new interpreter.

+Select `Existing environment` and click the three dots to the right.
+Copy your path at the top, then OK everything.

+There!
+Done!
+Now we can run our tests from inside our IDE.